 Popular Schema Types for WordPress

-- Article Schema: Ideal for blogs and news articles, providing metadata like author, publish date, and headline.
+- Article Schema: Good for blogs and news, carrying details like author, publish date, and headline.

-- Product Schema: For e-commerce sites, showing product details such as price, availability, and ratings.
+- Product Schema: For shops, exposing price, availability, and ratings.

-- Event Schema: Useful for promoting events with details like dates, locations, and ticket availability.
+- Event Schema: For events, with dates, locations, and ticket details.

 How to Add Structured Data to WordPress

-There are several ways to implement structured data in WordPress.
-Below are the most effective methods:
+There are a few ways to add structured data in WordPress.
+Here are the ones worth your time.

 1. Use a Schema Plugin